 A major component of Rutgers’ Student Affairs Division, named the 2017 Most Promising Place to Work in Student Affairs, Rutgers Residence Life is home to the country’s largest housing program with over 16,000 residential students.
 Specialty areas within the department include:

 Working at Rutgers Residence Life

-Our campus staff consists of graduate hall directors, professional level residence life coordinators, and directors on each of our four residential campuses.
+Our campus staff consists of graduate residence hall staff, professional-level residence life coordinators, and directors on each of our four residential campuses.
 Below is a brief description of our most common professional entry-level position:

 Where Are They Now?

 Working for Residence Life provides an immersive experience that equips you for any professional challenge.
 Former staff members have developed the tools to gain leadership positions in residence life, leadership and experiential learning, social justice education, student affairs, academic advising, and other areas within higher education.
 Many have also found time and encouragement to pursue terminal degrees.
 Read more about some of our former colleagues and their Rutgers experience:

 Rutgers Residence is a nationwide family and growing!
 Our staff have continued on to positions in 25 of our nation’s 50 states and have worked for institutions such as: Columbia University, Brown University, Bucknell University, University of Michigan, Michigan State University, University of California – Los Angeles, University of California – San Diego, New York University, University of North Carolina – Chapel Hill, Temple University, Lafayette College, University of Connecticut, University of Massachusetts, Florida International University.